- Tour Cost $4000

 - BONUS: There is no waiting for access to your room on arrival from the airport.
 Even if you arrive as early as 6:00 AM, Irish Byways makes your room immediately available so you may rest and recover from your flight.

 - Our interpretive guide is Dave Hogan for all tours

 - Two-three ferry boat trips to islands of historical significance

 - All entry fees to sites included in tour itinerary

-- MEALS: All breakfasts, four abundant lunches (two served and two packed when in more remote areas)
+- Five abundant lunches (four served and one packed when in more remote area)

-- Three festive evening meals with entertainment by the best of local Irish musicians
+- Festive evenings include entertainment by the best of local Irish talent

 - Airfare and in-Ireland travel insurance (described below)